CAT Emissions Gaps

 We base our assessment on the emissions scenarios currently available in the scientific literature, mindful of the assumptions and limitations underlying these studies.
 The scenarios limit warming below 1.5°C by 2100 with ≥50% probability, and below 2°C in the 21st century with about an 80% probability.
 We use these scenarios as indicative of the Paris Agreement’s long-term temperature goal, but note these scenarios should not be seen as a definitive interpretation of the Paris Agreement.

-A new and more diverse set of scenarios that limit warming to 1.5°C or below are now being developed by the scientific community and will become available in the open literature in the first half of 2017.
-The CAT will update its Paris Agreement benchmark scenarios in 2017 to reflect the most recent available scientific literature (more details at CAT Rating System Update).
+A new and more diverse set of scenarios that limit warming to 1.5°C or below are now being developed by the scientific community and will become available in the open literature.
+The CAT will update its Paris Agreement benchmark scenarios in 2018 to reflect the most recent available scientific literature (more details at CAT Rating System Update).
 The CAT also presents results in relation to a pathway consistent with limiting warming to 2°C with likely (≥66%) probability, for comparative purposes.